Five Creative Ways to Solve Learning & Development

 Identifying the skills requirements

 The first and perhaps most important step in creating a viable internal qualification programme is zeroing in on what needs to be taught.
 The best way to do this is by first listing all the skills that a role/function requires.
-For example, a CXO role would need leaderships skills, effective communication, strategic vision, direction setting, team building and so on.
-Whereas a technical role might instead require data analysis skills, regulatory knowledge etc.
+For example, a CXO role would need leadership skills, effective communication, strategic vision, direction setting, team building and so on.
+Whereas a technical role might instead require data analysis skills, regulatory knowledge, etc.

 Once all the required skills have been listed, the next step is to assign all of them with certain weights based on the importance of each skill for that particular job function.
 For example, leadership might carry a much higher weight for a CEO but a proportionately smaller weight for a mid-level manager.
 The idea here is to identify areas that will impact job performance the most.
 Focusing on the areas with the highest weights would obviously provide the greatest benefit.
 Once all this is done, the company would have a clear idea of what skills each role needs and which of these skills are most important.